The Hanging Tree (The Hunger Games song): Reception and promotion

 With "The Hanging Tree", Jennifer Lawrence (pictured) became one of 13 Academy Award recipients to chart on the Billboard Hot 100.

 "The Hanging Tree" received positive reviews from music critics, with several critics complimenting its effectiveness as a murder ballad.
 Jeff Baker, writing for OregonLive.com called the song the best part of the film.
 Baker complimented Lawrence for turning the track into a "murder ballad that calls back to her Kentucky roots".
 Stereogum writer Gabriella Tully Claymore called it a "creepy-as-hell take on classic Americana murder ballads".
 Stephanie Merry from The Washington Post praised Lawrence's vocal delivery, commenting that her "raspy voice [matches] the dark narrative and Appalachian style of the music".
+Petrana Radulovic from Polygon believed that the marketing of the film and the club remix of "The Hanging Tree" contradicted Collins' intended message by focusing on "glitz and glamour" instead of the "sheer horror" of the setting.

 "The Hanging Tree" debuted at number 12 on the US Billboard Hot 100 for the week of 13 December 2014 and debuted outside the 50 position (2.1 million U.S. streams) on Streaming Songs, charting at number two (200,000 downloads sold) on Digital Songs and received eight spins on U.S. radio.
 "The Hanging Tree" became the highest-charting song from The Hunger Games franchise on the chart, surpassing "Eyes Open" by Taylor Swift, which peaked at number 19.
 Lawrence became one of 13 Academy Award-winning recipients to chart on the Hot 100; the last female Academy Award winner to achieve this feat was Cher with "Believe" (1998).
 The song peaked at number one in Austria, Germany and Hungary; it peaked in the top five in Australia.
 It was certified platinum by Music Canada (MC) and double platinum by the Recording Industry Association of America (RIAA).

 "The Hanging Tree" was performed live for the first time at "Hollywood in Vienna", a gala honoring excellence in music.
 James Newton Howard performed with Edita Malovčić as a substitute for Lawrence; it was conducted by Keith Lockhart of the Boston Pops Orchestra.
 Howard was reportedly in tears after the performance and rose to his feet to give a standing ovation.
 To promote the song, Howard embarked on a European tour called "3 Decades of Music for Hollywood" and held a contest in search for a female vocalist, one for each tour date, that would sing Lawrence's verses.